World Archaeology 2.2 obtained;

 Deadlines for assignments are included in the course syllabus.

-Per meeting there will be 1 or 2 chapters/papers to read.
-The reading list will be distributed 2 weeks prior to the start of the class.
-Make sure you are registered for this BlackBoard module in time.
+Per meeting there will be 1 or 2 thematic chapters/papers to read.
+The reading list will be distributed 2 weeks prior to the start of the course.
+Make sure you are registered for this Brightspace module in time.

 Registration via uSis is mandatory.